MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 Run `Connect-MgGraph -Scopes Application.ReadWrite.All` and retry to correct the error.

-For app-only access, pre-configure the applications permissions your app needs when you register your app.
+For app-only access, pre-configure the application permissions your app needs when you register your app.
 Application permissions will require administrator consent, which can be consented to either using the [Azure portal](/graph/auth-v2-service) or using a sign-up experience in your app.

 Alternatively, use [New-MgServicePrincipalAppRoleAssignment](/powershell/module/microsoft.graph.applications/new-mgserviceprincipalapproleassignment) to assign app roles to your app.